jamwalshah/surya_pg_dbda/module_5_BigDataTechnologies/BigDataTechnologies_Notes Surya/Day 15 - BigDataTechnologies.md

   ```

 - Spark does not read all the data immediately, as it uses lazy evaluation
-- It build a logical plan describing how to access and transform data
+- It builds a logical plan describing how to access and transform data
 - Actual data is read only when some action command such as `.count()`, `.show()` is triggered

+  > Spark builds the plan before reading data, but metadata about the source such as schema, may still be accessible during reading, especially for structured formats like parquet

 ### 2. **Planning**